Increased Bladder Cancer Risk with Actos

 Bladder cancer is almost always curable if detected and treated early, with a 5-year survival rate of more than 90%.
 However, advanced disease is much more difficult to treat.

 If you or a loved one suspects bladder cancer, contact your doctor immediately.
-If you have been injured, have been diagnosed with bladder cancer, or have lost a loved one as a result of taking Actos and would like to learn more about your legal rights, please contact us here or call (954) 509-1900 or our toll free number, 1(800) 886-LAWS.
+If you have been injured, have been diagnosed with bladder cancer, or have lost a loved one as a result of taking Actos and would like to learn more about your legal rights, please contact us here or call (954) 509-1900.
 We offer free consultations and charge you only if we win your case.